Chemical Recycling and Disposal

 Household chemical drop-off is offered on event days only, by appointment only.
 We require appointments to prevent traffic jams.
 In addition to blocking a major county road and causing frustration, a jam made up of vehicles loaded with chemicals would be especially dangerous.
 A traffic bottleneck could also block emergency vehicles in the case of a chemical spill or fire.

-2023 events will be hosted on Tuesday, June 20th and Saturday, September 30th.
-Appointments are available now - click on the orange button above.
-Sign up for our e-newsletter to stay informed, or watch our social media pages, website and local newspapers for more information.
+2023 events are done for the year.
+Sign up for our e-newsletter to stay informed, or watch our social media pages, website and local newspapers for information on 2024 events.

 What can I bring?